Websoft9Archive/ansible-mariadb/docs/stack-deployment.md

 **Deploy by Script** means running a script on your cloud instance to pull the pre-packages online to your instance and configure it at the same time.

-Websoft9 provide the [MariaDB ansbile automation script](https://github.com/Websoft9/ansible-mysql) on Github.
-If you are familiar with Ansible, you can deploy the MariaDB to the instance automaticly.
+Websoft9 provide the [MariaDB ansbile automation script](https://github.com/Websoft9/ansible-mariadb) on Github.
+If you are familiar with Ansible, you can deploy the MariaDB to the instance automatically.

 ## Comparison